Bachelor's Degree Course String Instruments

 Requirements for the aptitude test part 2:

 • Pieces from Part 1 can be performed, but also other pieces that meet the criteria of the programme selection.
+All requirements for the aptitude test part 2 are listed in the description of part 1!

 You will also have to take tests in your respective compulsory subjects (Piano and Music theory).
 Additionally, foreign students have to pass a German proficiency test.